Jill Hooks: Academic career

-Hooks completed a 2000 PhD at the University of Waikato titled "Accountability in the retail and distribution sectors of the New Zealand electricity industry" and the Electricity sector in New Zealand remains a strong research topic.
+Hooks completed a PhD in 2000 at the University of Waikato titled Accountability in the retail and distribution sectors of the New Zealand electricity industry, and the electricity sector in New Zealand remains a strong research topic for her.
 She works at Massey University, where she is a full professor.
 Other research interests include reporting (both industry, charities and public sector) and talent flows.
-Hooks is a Chartered accountant of the NZ Institute of Chartered Accountants, a Fellow Certified Practising Accountant of CPA Australia, and a convenor of the annual Auckland Region Accounting Conference.
+Hooks is a chartered accountant of the New Zealand Institute of Chartered Accountants, a Fellow Certified Practising Accountant of CPA Australia, and a convenor of the annual Auckland Region Accounting Conference.
 She is on the editorial board of Pacific Accounting Review and a member of the trust for that journal.

-In 2011, she was voted lecturer of the year by students.
+In 2011, Hooks was voted lecturer of the year by students.

+In the 2025 New Year Honours, Hooks was appointed a Companion of the New Zealand Order of Merit, for services to accountancy and education.